swamp-agr/front/README.md

   -o bundle.js fay/Client.hs
 ```

-Please do not hesitate to open Issue to discuss your use cases.
+Please do not hesitate to open Issue to discuss your questions or use cases.

 ## Acknowledgement